Carbs have gotten a bad reputation.

 I’m going to give you a few of my favorite good carbs that can help trim your waistline and your stomach.

-This way, you can fit them in your diet and take advantage of their many health benefits!
+This way, you can fit them into your diet and take advantage of their many health benefits!

 Top 7 Good Carbs for Weight Loss